 Unfortunately it is fairly common for many families to be short of money around the holidays and they struggle to buy Christmas gifts and presents.
 It is a stressful and expensive time for many, in particular with the weak economy.
-Besides the traditional financing resources available, such as credit cards and loans, there are other avenues and organizations that can provide help.
+Besides the traditional financing resources available, such as using credit cards and loans, there are other avenues and organizations that can provide help.
 However it is always very important to sign up as early as possible for a free Christmas toy program as the demand for help from needy families is very high.

 Non-profit organizations operate in most states.
 Using donations from the community, as well as relying on volunteers, there may be free toys, gift certificates (which are really equivalent to money) and other items provided to struggling families.
 Other agencies such as Catholic Charities, St. Vincent De Paul, or the Salvation Army run special Christmas assistance programs.
 More information.

 Local churches.
-Throughout this site you will find lists of churches and charities to call for money to pay for Christmas toys and gifts.
+Throughout this site you will find lists of churches and charities to call for money to pay for Christmas toys or gifts.
 Or they may administer donation programs for your community.
 Find assistance programs by state.

 The Salvation Army operates programs such as Angel Tree.
 This is a donation program in which new, wrapped presents are provided to children from families living in poverty as well as those in a financial crisis.
 Read more on this service.

 Military Bases and Organizations.
 The free Christmas toy programs are for people of all backgrounds, whether they are in the military or not.
 One of the primary resources is Toys for Tots, and it is partly run by the Marine Corps in partnership with representatives from local communities.
 It is available in most communities, and Toys for Tots helps everyone from single moms seeking a free toy or gift certificate for their child to the unemployed.